kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 **Guide to install Kamailio SIP Server v5.0 (devel) from Git repository.**

-For more about Kamailio Project visit [kamailio.org](https://www.kamailio.org).
+For more about Kamailio Project visit: [kamailio.org](https://www.kamailio.org).

 ```
 Main author: